 Tyger maintains his position waiting like a rock to roll.
 He

 is determined that it will take no less than an act of God to

 move him from this zen-like state.
 Ho-hum–another day,

 Not much subject activity to report.
 A middle aged woman

 comes and goes, as do a couple of black apartment tenants.

 Tyger whiles away the day throwing dredged sea shells into

-the bayou.
-He speaks briefly to some old bugger who was riding
+the still waters.
+He speaks briefly to some old bugger of a dude

 S-I-T (and wait) first class Williams checks into the seafood store